 3. Hours, Schedule & Home Time

-The second most cited reason truck drivers decline jobs is work schedule and home time.
+The third most cited reason truck drivers decline jobs is work schedule and home time.
 The average driver works 70 hours a week and goes 8 days before taking a day off.

 That’s a tough schedule, especially for those with families.
 Finding time to spend with family can be difficult enough, but is especially rough for OTR truck drivers.
 In the Drive My Way database, over 1400 candidates cited schedule as a reason they declined job offers.